Morpheus636/desktop-utils/README.md

         - ex: `install.sh -d /path/to/a/different/directory/`

 __NOTE__:
-If you use the `install.sh` script to install this repo, it creates symlinks from each script to `~/.local/bin` (or another specified directory).
+If you use the `install.sh` script to install this repo, it creates symlinks from each script (listed below under usage) to `~/.local/bin` (or another specified directory).
 Ensure that `~/.local/bin` (or the specified directory) is on PATH, and that this repo does not get moved or deleted after you run `install.sh` without first uninstalling properly (see below) because the scripts will stop functioning and it will leave broken symlinks on your system.

-__WARNING__: This script will force-delete any file in the destination (either `~/.local/bin` or a directory you specify) that has the same name as one the scripts listed below under usage.
+__WARNING__: This script will force-delete any files in the destination (either `~/.local/bin` or a directory you specify) that have the same name as a script listed below (under usage).
 Ensure that there are no conflicts before running.

 ### Other Installation Options
 While the `install.sh` script is the easiest (and reccommended) way of using